snowdrop/k8s-infra/ibm-cloud/README.md

 ### Create API Key

-his playbooks requires that an IBM Cloud API key is available.
+These playbooks requires that an IBM Cloud API key is available.

 Using the [API Keys section](https://cloud.ibm.com/iam/apikeys) of the web site, create a new API key.